droglenc/NCHighways/Syllabus-Current.md

 ### Attendance
 The goals for this course are largely met through class attendance.
 Thus, the following *strict* attendance policy is used for this course.

-* Two or more unexcused absences will result in a failing grade (*and you will be required to take the course again).
+* Two or more unexcused absences will result in a failing grade (*and you will be required to take the course again*).
 * Excused absences will be treated differently at my discretion but will generally not be punitive **as long as the in-class work and assignments are made up**.
-Excused absences must be communicated to me by at least noon of the day of the class period.
+Please communicate with me about excused absences by at least noon of the day of the class period.

 Consider the following examples of this attendance policy.

-* Abigail missed the third class period because her alarm did not go off.
-Her grade is not affected by this absence except that she missed points for in-class engagement and the in-class assignment (because the absence was unexcused).
+* Abigail missed the third class period because her car would not start.
+Her grade is not affected by this absence except that she missed points for in-class engagement (because the absence was unexcused).
 * Benny missed two class periods, one because he left town for a concert in the Twin Cities and one because he decided to "take the day off."
 These are unexcused absences, so Benny will fail the course and will need to retake it in the future
 * Claudette missed three class periods because she was traveling with the Women's Soccer team on two Thursdays and was in "concussion protocol" on another Thursday.
 Each one of these absences is considered excused (she had a note from her doctor about the concussion) and Claudette clearly communicated the absences to me before each class period and she made up the work for each missed day.
 Thus, her grade is not affected by these absences.
 * Davide missed three class periods -- one because he was traveling with the Cross Country team to a meet, one because he decided to sleep in on the day after a meet, and one because he had a friend from home visiting.
 The first absence is considered excused, but the other two are considered unexcused.
 Thus, this is similar to Benny's case and Davide will fail the course and need to take it again in the future.